ReDI-School/berlin-html-and-css/lesson16/index.md

 ## Class Agenda

 1. What is Responsive Design?
-1. What are Media Queries?
-1. Using Media Queries
+1. Introduction to Media Queries

 ## What is Responsive Design?